 - Add sugar in 3 separate times and mix well.
 Turn up the heat to high and stir constantly.
 Even after boiling, keep the heat on high.
 When the consistency is similar to the picture on the right below, turn off heat.
 When anko cool down, it will be a little harder (more solid).
 Add salt right before you finish mixing.

 - Pour into a container to cool down.
 Do not leave it in the pot.
 Cover with plastic wrap and keep in the fridge to store after cool down.
 If you aren't planning to use it all at once, you can divide it into 100g packages.
-Wrap in plastic bag and store in Ziploc Freezer bags and can store in freezer up to a month.
+Wrap in plastic bag and store in Ziploc Freezer bags and can store in fridge for a week and freezer up to a month.

 Recipes with Red Bean Paste